johannschopplich/vitesse-prettier/src/modules/README.md

-## Modules
+# Modules

 A custom user module system.
-Place a `.ts` file with the following template, it will be installed automatically.
+Every `.ts` file inside this folder following the template below will be installed automatically

 ```ts
 import type { UserModule } from '~/types'